Cosmic ray spallation: The process

 Cosmic ray spallation is thought to be responsible for the abundance in the universe of some light elements—lithium, beryllium, and boron—as well as the isotope helium-3.
 This process (cosmogenic nucleosynthesis) was discovered somewhat by accident during the 1970s: models of Big Bang nucleosynthesis suggested that the amount of deuterium was too large to be consistent with the expansion rate of the universe and there was therefore great interest in processes that could generate deuterium after the Big Bang nucleosynthesis.
 Cosmic ray spallation was investigated as a possible process to generate deuterium.
 As it turned out, spallation could not generate much deuterium, but the new studies of spallation showed that this process could generate lithium, beryllium and boron; indeed, isotopes of these elements are over-represented in cosmic ray nuclei, as compared with solar atmospheres (whereas hydrogen and helium are present in about primordial ratios in cosmic rays).

-An example of cosmic ray spallation is a neutron hitting a nitrogen-14 nucleus in the earth's atmosphere, yielding a proton, an alpha particle, and a beryllium-10 nucleus, which eventually decays to boron-10.
-Or a proton can hit oxygen-16, yielding two protons, a neutron, and again an alpha particle and a beryllium-10 nucleus.
+An example of cosmic ray spallation is a neutron hitting a nitrogen-14 nucleus in the Earth's atmosphere, yielding a proton, an alpha particle, and a beryllium-10 nucleus, which eventually decays to boron-10.
+Alternatively, a proton can hit oxygen-16, yielding two protons, a neutron, and again an alpha particle and a beryllium-10 nucleus.
 Boron can also be created directly.
 The beryllium and boron are brought down to the ground by rain.
 See Cosmogenic nuclide for a list of nuclides produced by cosmic ray spallation.

 The x-process in cosmic rays is the primary means of nucleosynthesis for the five stable isotopes of lithium, beryllium, and boron.
-As the proton–proton chain reaction cannot proceed beyond 4He due to the unbound nature of 5He and 5Li, and the triple alpha process skips over all species between 4He and 12C, these elements are not produced in the main reactions of stellar nucleosynthesis.
-In addition, nuclei of these elements (such as 7Li) are relatively weakly bound, resulting in their rapid destruction in stars and no significant accumulation, although new theory suggests that 7Li is generated primarily in novae erruptions.
+As the proton–proton chain reaction cannot proceed beyond 4He due to the unbound nature of 5He and 5Li, and the triple-alpha process skips over all species between 4He and 12C, these elements are not produced in the main reactions of stellar nucleosynthesis.
+In addition, nuclei of these elements (such as 7Li) are relatively weakly bound, resulting in their rapid destruction in stars and no significant accumulation, although new theory suggests that 7Li is generated primarily in novae eruptions.
 It was thus postulated that another nucleosynthesis process occurring outside stars was necessary to explain their existence in the universe.
 This process is now known to occur in cosmic rays, where lower temperature and particle density favor reactions leading to the synthesis of lithium, beryllium, and boron.